jonathanlking/YRS-Bike/README.md

 5. Repeat - finding directions from the current docking station you have stopped at.

 **You must wait 5 minutes before taking another ride.**

+### What to expect from the 'back end'

+You pass in the 'to' and 'from' coordinates.

+e.g.

+.../process.php?longitude="-0.127716064"&latitude="51.507246657"

+Out ->

+`notices`
+`calendar`

+start location (way to verify) array of docking stations - with time interval - time of arrival - duration - coordinates end location